 - GPS: Lat 44.36884 Lng -71.28664

-- Parking Notes: The closest parking lot Gordon Fall is the Valley Way Trailhead lot along the Presidential Highway.
+- Parking Notes: The closest parking lot to Gordon Fall is the Valley Way Trailhead lot along the Presidential Highway.
 The lot holds about 75 cars and additional parking can be found along the Presidential Highway.
 Parking is free.

 - Parking Directions: HERE